ibm-skills-network/portals-knowledgebase/docs/badges-and-certificates.md

 ## Certificates

-A certification is a recognition of professional or educational achievement, typically awarded upon completing a specific program or passing an assessment.
+A certificate is a recognition of professional or educational achievement, typically awarded upon completing a specific program or passing an assessment.

 - **Purpose**: Validates a comprehensive set of skills or knowledge in a particular field
 - **Authority**: Issued by the platform
 - **Assessment**: Usually requires passing an exam or completing a series of evaluations
 - **Credibility**: Carries weight in professional settings, often recognized by employers
 - **Scope**: Covers a broader range of competencies compared to individual badges
 - **Documentation**: Provided as a digital certificate with a unique identifier that can be embedded into social media.
-Learners can also download it as a PDF
+Learners can also download it as a PDF or share on social media

 ## Earning Badges and Certificates

 You can earn badges and certificates by:

-- Completing specific courses (typically requiring a 70% passing grade)
+- Completing specific courses or guided projects that issue certificates (typically requiring a 70% passing grade)
-- Finishing learning paths
+- Successfully completing all content inside a learning path

 These credentials serve as valuable proof of your learning achievements and can be shared with potential employers or added to your professional profiles.